Latest updates: July 13th 2008 Hidden East Anglia:

 Growing from an involvement many years ago in the Earth Mysteries field, I've long been fascinated by the way in which folklore and legend attach themselves to both natural and man-made objects.
 Hidden beneath the skin of the landscape, behind the scenery and the tourist sites, are the bones and blood of tradition.
 History has mixed with folklore to produce tales of hidden treasure, legendary battles, strange burials, living stones, saints and spirits, devils and demons.

-This site is basically a gathering of every legend that I've found in more than 30 years of collecting tales throughout my native East Anglia, and through exploring old books, periodicals and manuscripts.
-Some of the 300+ legends here appear in no books that I know of, while others haven't seen the light of day for decades.
+This site is basically a gathering of every legend that I've found in over 40 years of collecting tales throughout my native East Anglia, and through exploring old books, periodicals and manuscripts.
+Some of the 500+ legends here appear in no books that I know of, while others haven't seen the light of day for decades.

 I've visited many of the sites myself, so I've tried to give Ordnance Survey map references where possible.
 And I always try to give my sources - though some of the tales were collected so long ago that I no longer have any record of where I found them!